45 St. Clair Ave. West, Suite 600

 Certificates of appointment of estate trustee are granted by the Court where a person is named in the will as the Executor, or to the next of kin on intestacy, or to a Trust Company or other.

-Effective January 1, 2020, the Ontario government provided some small relief to Estates by amending the Estate Administration Tax Act, and removing the tax payable on the first $50,000 of the value of Estate assets reported on an Application for Certificate of Appointment.
 Previously, Estate Administration Tax (“EAT”) was calculated at .5% or $5.00 per thousand, for the first $50,000 and 1.5% or $15.00 per thousand for any value reported over $50,000.
 Therefore, any Estate (for which an Application for Certificate of Appointment is required), where the value of the Estate is $50,000 or less, will no longer have to pay any EAT.
 For all other Estates where the value of the Estate is over $50,000, no tax will be calculated on the first $50,000 but the tax remains at 1.5% for the value of assets reported over $50,000.

-We assist in all types of applications to the court: Certificates of Appointment of Estate Trustee With or Without a Will; Certificates of Estate Trustee During Litigation; Certificates of Appointment of Succeeding Estate Trustee; Resealing or Ancillary Certificate of Appointment.
+We assist in all types of applications to the court: Certificates of Appointment of Estate Trustee With, or Without a Will; Certificates of Estate Trustee During Litigation; Certificates of Appointment of Succeeding Estate Trustee; Resealing or Ancillary Certificate of Appointment.

 Resources:

 Estate Administration Tax Act, 1998, S.O.
 1998, c.
-34, Sched found at: http://canlii.ca/t/53ls6
+34, Sched found at: SO 1998, c 34, Sch | Estate Administration Tax Act, 1998 | CanLII

 Ontario Regulation 310/14 found at: http://canlii.ca/t/54502